josephbrimeyer/fitness-tracker/README.md

 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)
 [![Only 32 Kb](https://badge-size.herokuapp.com/Naereen/StrapDown.js/master/strapdown.min.js)](https://github.com/Naereen/StrapDown.js/blob/master/strapdown.min.js)

-# Fitness Tracker
+# Burger Time

 ## Description

-Fitness-tracker is an application that allows a user to track their workouts.
-The user is able to enter workouts based on cardio or resistance.
-The application logs multiple exercises on a given day.
+Burger-time is an application that allows a user to add burgers to a list.
+The burgers are seperated by ready to consume and comsumed.
+The burgers and their status are persistant between sessions.

 ## Table of Contents